sass/sass/README.md

 * When an `@extend` directive is encountered, add its extension to the current module.

-* When a CSS rule or a plain CSS directive is encountered, execute it as normal and add the resulting CSS to the current module's CSS.
+* When a CSS rule or a plain CSS directive is encountered:

+  * Execute the rule or directive as normal.

+  * Remove any rules containing a placeholder selector that begins with `-` or `_`.

+  * Add the resulting CSS to the current module's CSS.

 * When a [member](#member) definition is encountered, if its member's name doesn't begin with `-` or `_`, add it to the current module.
 In addition, if